 The New IE Flag in bit 6 of 2nd octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the first octet of New IE Flags Octet is present or not.

-Bit 0 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the D1 UL PDCP Delay Result Ind is present (1) or not (0)
+Bit 0 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the D1 UL PDCP Delay Result Ind is present (1) or not (0).

-Bit 1 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the UL Congestion Information is present (1) or not (0)
+Bit 1 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the UL Congestion Information is present (1) or not (0).

-Bit 2 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Congestion Information is present (1) or not (0)
+Bit 2 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Congestion Information is present (1) or not (0).

 5.5.3 Coding of information elements in frames